 Still have questions?
 These common questions and answers might help.

 What are the disadvantages of a Medicare Advantage plan?

 Medicare Advantage plans may have several disadvantages.
 Most plans require that their members use their network providers.
 It is also difficult to budget for healthcare costs as costs are largely determined by your use of healthcare services.
 Many plans require that members obtain referrals to a specialist before they are authorized to receive a service.
 Discover more disadvantages of Medicare Advantage plans.

 How much do Medicare Advantage plans cost in Washington?

 A Medicare Advantage plan in Washington costs an average of $37.36.
 This is just the monthly premium.
 You should also consider the out-of-pocket expenses of a plan if you have any chronic conditions, which include a plan's copays and deductibles.
-Prescription drug benefits are also included in most Medicare Advantage plans, but they have their own Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..
+Prescription drug benefits are also included in most Medicare Advantage plans, but they have their own out-of-pocket costs.

 Methodology and Sources